eschencode/minishell/README.md

 ## Minishell (msh$)
 ![minishell](https://github.com/eschencode/minishell/blob/main/minishell%20.png)

-Welcome to our Minishell project, developed as part of the curriculum at 42 School.
+Welcome to our Minishell project, developed as part of the curriculum at 42 Berlin.
 This project aims to build a simple shell (command interpreter) in C, mirroring the basic functionalities of bash.
-Through implementing Minishell, we delved deep into the workings of a Unix shell, processes, file descriptors, and environment variables, enhancing our understanding of system calls and C programming.
+By implementing Minishell, we delved deep into the workings of a Unix shell, processes, file descriptors, and environment variables, enhancing our understanding of system calls and C programming.

 ### Features
 -   **Command Execution:** Executes commands found in the PATH.